-In 2018 the Dede Korkut was included in the "Representative List of the Intangible Cultural Heritage of Humanity" by the UNESCO World Heritage Commission.
+In 2018, the Dede Korkut stories were inscribed by the UNESCO World Heritage Commission on the "Representative List of the Intangible Cultural Heritage of Humanity".

-See the complete Kitab-i Dedem Korkut manuscript in our Digital Collections The original cannot be shown for conservation reasons.
-With a valid user card, an exclusive reprint can be consulted in the Collections Reading Room.
+The original manuscript is not on display for conservation reasons.
+An exclusive reprint can be viewed in the Collections Reading Room.